BrianStritch/BrianStritch-P2-Quiz-Smarty-Pants/README.md

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
-  - in settings select pages on the menu along left hand side.
+  - In settings select pages on the menu along left hand side.
-  - select branch in the source section and change setting to main
+  - Select branch in the source section and change setting to main
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found <a href="https://brianstritch.github.io/BrianStritch-P2-QuizzGame/" target="_blank">here</a>.